 Besides, since the famous cave is usually jam-packed with tourists during summer, it’s a great idea to visit very early in the day and then drive to the other attractions you can check in the plateau.

-These mills were build during the 1800s and worked until the end of WWII.
+These mills were built during the 1800s and worked until the end of WWII.

-The massive windmills stand opposite in a magnificent observation point that reaches all the way to the sea, and from where you can easily stop the abandoned and fascinating Dam of Aposelemis.
+The massive windmills stand opposite in a magnificent observation point that reaches the sea, and from there you can easily stop the abandoned and fascinating Dam of Aposelemis.